d1089/receiptOCR/README.md

 # receiptOCR
-full fledge app for tracking your daily receipts
+full fledge app for tracking your daily receipts using PyTesseract

 1. create virtual environment for python
 `